axios/axios/CONTRIBUTING.md

 ### Developing

-- `grunt test` run the jasmine and nodeunit tests
+- `npm run test` run the Karma / Jasmine tests (browser & unit)
-- `grunt build` run webpack and bundle the source
+- `npm run build` run webpack and bundle the source
-- `grunt version` prepare the code for release
+- `npm run version` prepare the code for release
-- `grunt watch:test` watch for changes and run `test`
-- `grunt watch:build` watch for changes and run `build`

 Please don't include changes to `dist/` in your pull request.
 This should only be updated when releasing a new version.